Translate

 It's Time To Connect Again

 I guess the last time I really shared news was in 2017 when we spent the summer at Yellowstone and surrounding area.
-To recap, we were snowed in at Yellowstone, I learned to drive the coach, broke my elbow, we were in the path of totality for August 21, 2017 eclipse and explored the surrounding area for 3 wonderful months.
-We still maintain contact with many wonderful people we met that summer.
-And we originally planned to stay a couple weeks but circumstances dictated otherwise.
+To recap, we were snowed in at Yellowstone, I learned to drive the coach, shattered my elbow, were in the path of totality for August 21, 2017 eclipse and explored the surrounding area for 3 wonderful months.
+We still maintain contact with many people we met that summer.
+We originally planned to stay a couple weeks but circumstances dictated otherwise.

 I want to share a few more photos from that summer before I move on.
 My prior posts are more detailed for some of the places we explored.